suruja/xbar-binance/README.md

 ## What is it?

-This Binance widget indicates your current Binance wallet in your fiat currency.
+This Binance widget indicates your current Binance (and/or Coinbase) wallet in your fiat currency.

 ## Requirements